 A money leak is an expense that’s not strictly necessary and doesn’t contribute to your joy and passion (or passions) in the long term.
 In the following, I’m going to give you a list of common leaks, in order to give you an idea.
 Yours might be completely different, of course, but it’ll be easier for you to spot them once you know what to look for.

 These are recurring, often monthly, expenses which seem completely insignificant on their own.
 How much can those few bucks for Netflix really hurt?
 The problem is, that it’s a constant “leak”, and if you add up all your subscriptions, the amount you spend on them per year can be rather frightening.

 The solution: Ask yourself if you can get the same thing for free.
 Could you pool your Netflix account with a friend, or watch the same shows on DVDs a friend owns and could lend you?
 Do you get a newspaper whose main articles are all available online for free?
 Is your TV really enhancing your life, or taking time from your reading and your passion?
 Are you paying for an anti-virus program when a free one would work, too?

 Do you still pay for that gym membership although you’ve stopped going six months ago?
 Or do you pay for a social club whose meetings you hardly ever attend?
 It might be time to weed those out.

 The solution: The gym is not the only way to get into shape.
-Look for online workout videos and find a sports hobby you actually enjoy, like running with a friend, or playing volleyball with a group at a public volleyball court.
+Look for online workout videos and find a sports hobby you actually enjoy.
+Try running with a friend or playing volleyball with a group at a public volleyball court.
 You’re more likely to stick with it this way, and it won’t cost you a thing!

 Certain shops and websites run regular offers which are so cheap, it seems insane not to buy them.
 The problem is that this tricks you into buying things you would never have got otherwise, and a lot of the time you end up buying additional stuff, spending even more.